 Choquequirao trek difficulty: Easy to moderate

-Today is devoted to investigating the marvellous ruins of Choquequirao, considered the other Machu Picchu where the last Inca Tupac Amaru was raised among Inca preistesses.
+Today is devoted to investigating the marvellous Choquequirao ruins, considered the other Machu Picchu where the last Inca Tupac Amaru was raised among Inca preistesses.
 The guide will tell you all about its history and the value of this site and then you will have free time to explore the many areas of the complex.
 Late in the afternoon start the return hike and camp the night at Raqaypata.
 (Breakfast, lunch and dinner)

 After breakfast, continue the return hike with a steep plunge towards the Apurimac River where you stop for lunch.
-In the afternoon a four hour ascent to the final campsite of Choquequirao trek: Coca Masana.
+In the afternoon a four hour ascent to the final campsite Coca Masana.
 (Breakfast, lunch and dinner)

 Estimated trekking time: 7 - 8 hours